nipunaw/Kanzen-Analytics/README.md

 # Kanzen-Analytics
-A web scraping and data visualization application for anime apparel trends
+A web scraping and data visualization application for anime search analytics.